 What are, for example, the likely benefits and risks of genetic engineering?
-If using ethanol to reduce our dependence on fossil fuels has many advantages, what disadvantages would accompany its widespread use, and how might they be mitigated?
 How can engineering advances help to resist tendencies toward world-wide environmental degradation?
 What role should engineers play in the formulation of the policies that will govern the relationship between science and contemporary American society?

-These are the sort of questions that will be pursued in the 15 credit hours required to complete the certificate.
+These are the sort of questions that will be pursued in the five courses required to complete the certificate.

-The certificate is co-directed by Wayne Ambler, Associate Professor in the Herbst Program of Humanities for Engineers.
+The certificate is directed by Paul Diduch, instructor in the Herbst Program of Humanities for Engineers.

 To begin the certificate, students must: